kube-rs/website/docs/controllers/optimization.md

 In this case you can actually also follow the [[streams#main-stream]] pattern and call `Api::get` on the object name when the `reconcile` function actually calls so you get an up-to-date object.
 Remember that if you are using [predicates] on the long watch, then you can quickly discard many changes without requiring all of the data being transmitted.

-Such a setup can involve running the metadata watcher with the less consistent [any_semantic] because your reconciler only happens every so often, but when it does, you will do the work properly:
+Such a setup can involve running the metadata watcher with the cheaper/less consistent [any_semantic] because your reconciler only happens every so often, but when it does, you will do the work properly:

 ```rust
 let deploys: Api<Deployment> = Api::all(client);